eneakula/eneakula/README.md

 - 🎓 Software Developer
-- ✈️ I love traveling.
+- ✈️ I love traveling
 - 🌱 Graduated in Java Full Stack Development from SDA Albania, where I acquired expertise in:
       Java Programming: From fundamentals to advanced concepts Software Engineering: Design patterns, testing, and best practices